 Falmouth Academy is committed to environmental sustainability and to fostering global stewardship in our students.
 The school has an extensive and comprehensive recycling program; nearly 75% of its waste paper, cardboard, metals, packing materials, food and beverage containers, and aluminum foil are recycled annually.

 Composting efforts convert approximately 2,000 pounds of food waste from lunches and school events each year into fertilizer for our gardens and fields.
 No chemical fertilizers, herbicides or pesticides are used in grounds maintenance, and only environmentally friendly, non-chemical cleaning products are used inside our facilities.

 To reduce energy consumption, motion sensors on light switches and energy-efficient lighting are used throughout the school.
 Double-insulated EnergyStar windows and programmable energy-management systems help regulate heating and cooling.
 Thirty percent of the building has radiant floor heat and energy-recovery ventilators.

-In 2007, the school erected a 10-kilowatt wind turbine—the first in Falmouth, and in 2010, a 333-panel, 77-kilowatt photovoltaic system was installed to produce one-third of the school’s energy needs from solar energy (view the installation
+In 2010, a 333-panel, 77-kilowatt photovoltaic system was installed to produce one-third of the school’s energy needs from solar energy (view the installation

 In addition to participating in daily recycling efforts, students participate in hands-on learning in our evolving outdoor classroom, which includes a greenhouse, fruit trees, a vegetable garden, a pollinator garden, an apiary and a vernal pool.
 Students tend the gardens and the hives in our Farm and Garden and Beekeeping electives and conduct scientific observation and research in science classes.